Student Loan Forgiveness: 2023 Facts and Statistics

 - The IRS taxes borrowers who receive IDR loan cancellation on the amount forgiven, causing borrowers to face a sudden, unaffordable tax bill.
 The American Rescue Plan Act of 2021 paused this practice, but it's scheduled to resume after 2025.

-- Currently, over 9 million borrowers are on an IDR plan.
+- Currently, nearly 9 million borrowers are on an IDR plan.

 Borrower defense refers to the process where former students can seek loan forgiveness if their college misled them or participated in misconduct.
 For example, students can seek borrower defense if their school falsely promised student loan forgiveness.